johncalvinroberts/guu/README.md

 ## Timer Util

-`guu` also has a built i timer util, for profiling things in your code.
+`guu` also has a built in timer util, for profiling things in your code.

 ```js
 import { TimerFactory } from 'guu';